SecondThundeR/ghosty/README.md

 This is repository of some random bot for Discord which was created just for fun and for some educational purposes *(Made with Discord.py library)*

+> **NOTE!** Due to an accidental error with experiments on the GPG key, it has been removed and past commits with it are marked as "Unverified".
+These commits remain safe, but due to the fact that my decision to stop signing was made later, only the last commits (after dev-2.1.0) no longer have these labels 🤷

 ## How to use this bot

 0. Install necessary tools *(Python, Any IDE or Code Editor, etc.)*